Comprehensive Utah Group Health Insurance & Employee Benefits Solutions

 10. Pediatric services, including dental and vision care for children under the age of 19

-Note that employers of any size can offer group coverage.
+Note that employers of any size can offer collective coverage.
 Also, any employee who does not offer minimum essential coverage may face penalties if at least one employee uses premium tax credit to obtain health care insurance.

 There are unique additions to this list of required items in many states.
 Utah added three: